-People and contacts
+People and partners

-Prof Robin Banerjee
+- Prof Robin Banerjee - Founder

-Dr Anne-Meike Fechter
+- Dr Anne-Meike Fechter - Co-director

 Anne-Meike is a Reader in Anthropology at the University of Sussex.
 Anne-Meike’s research aims to illuminate how processes of migration and mobility transform and are shaped by, human actors.
 Her most recent project, based on research funded by the Leverhulme Trust, is concerned with 'Citizen Aid'.
 This broadly refers to small-scale initiatives set up by individuals and aimed at supporting others; essentially, ordinary people setting up their own development projects.
 Read more about Anne-Meike's Citizen Aid research project.